NadalVRoMa/Emilidos/README.md

 This is what it does:

 - The first time the script is executed, asks for your permission, saves all the e-mail adress already in your inbox to a text file and labels all your mail so it won't have to check it again in the future.
 - The following times, it looks unlabeled mail which it's sender has never contacted you before, then looks if the mail has any instance of any word in your keywords.txt file.
-If it has, then replies the e-mail with a draft mail.
+If it has, then replies the e-mail with a draft e-mail created before with emilidos@mail.com as destinatary.
 If it doesn't, it continues looking.
 When it runs out of unlabeled e-mails to check, labels the just checked mails.

-**TODO**

-- I would want to branch the script into more files.
-- Create sendMail function
-- Anything that improves the script, really.

 **Any help is appreciated**